heyimalex/s3tup/README.md

 #### Rsync Configuration

 The rsync field allows you to "rsync" a local folder with an s3 bucket.
 All keys that are uploaded are configured by any present key configurations.
 Remember that the rsync configuration definition contains the matcher fields and any keys not matched will not be rsynced.
 This is helpfull for ignoring certain files or folders during rsync (and basically emulates the inclue/exclude/rinclude/rexclude options of s3cmd's sync).
-The matching process is run on the destination key name, not the local pathname.
+The matching process is run on the local pathname relative to src.

 field | default | description
 :---- | :------ | :----------
 matcher fields | | See section Matcher Fields below. src | required | Relative or absolute path to folder to rsync.
-Trailing slash is not important. delete | False | Option to delete keys present in the bucket that are not present locally.
+Trailing slash is not important. dest | '' | Optional, allows you to rsync with a specific folder on s3. delete | False | Option to delete keys present in the bucket that are not present locally.

 #### Matcher Fields